4 Ways You Might Trick Rather Than Treat Your Users

 Blunders like this happen all the time for the color blind, even when they are accessing content online.
 For example, imagine you are a huge Newcastle soccer fanatic and you want to read what this chart from the BBC soccer web page reveals about the outcomes of its past 10 games:

-Can you tell how many games Newcastle has won based on the rectangles on the left?
+Can you tell how many games Newcastle has won based on the rectangles on the right?

 Here is how the table looks to the rest of the population that doesn’t suffer from color blindness: